robreuss/ElementalController/README.md

-***This is alpha software and should be utilized at your own risk.
-The programmatic interface is subject to change.***
+***I can't emphasize enough that this is alpha software and should be utilized at your own risk.
+The programmatic interface, in particular, is subject to change.***
 # Elemental Controller

 Intended for Swift developers, this framework impliements a simple application layer protocol over TCP and UDP to provide a lean, low latency, and event-driven approach to controlling devices in a LAN-based environment.
 It is designed for use cases such as controlling a Raspberry Pi robot on a LAN rather than managing a large fleet of agricultural sensors across the world.